 Premier Marina, which continues to manage it, see https://www.premiermarinas.com/uk-marina-locations/sovereign-harbour-marina-eastbourne, was later sold to the Blackrock UK Property Fund and most recently, on 12 May 2015 - see https://www.blackrock.com/corporate/en-gb/newsroom/press-releases/article/corporate-one/press-releases/wellcome-trust-acquires-premier-marinas-limited_GB - was sold to the Wellcome Trust health/art/life entity, see https://wellcome.ac.uk/ plus https://en.wikipedia.org/wiki/Wellcome_Trust plus https://en.wikipedia.org/wiki/Henry_Wellcome plus https://wellcome.ac.uk/press-release/wellcome-trust-acquires-premier-marinas-limited-blackrock-uk-property-fund.
 Ownership of Sovereign Harbour by Premier Marinas and the Wellcome Trust means that all who own or long-lease property in Sovereign Harbour and their successors - but no one else among the 17,000 or so residents of the same flood zone area extending all the way to Bexhill, or in any other flood zone anywhere else in the UK or Europe or the world - must presently pay annually a harbour charge known as the Estate Rent Charge - see www.sovereignharbourgazette.org.uk/Estaterentcharge.htm - of the type found nowhere else on the world where there is a harbour, beaches, flood zone and littoral drift.

 Given its private status, the Freedom of Information Act does not apply to the Trust, Premier Marinas or its group companies.
-However, because it does apply where the Freedom of Information Act does not, a formal Environmental Information Regulations 2004 (EIR) request was made by email on 17th October 2017 to Sovereign Harbour beneficial owner the Wellcome Trust, which now owns Premier Marinas.
+However, the Environmental Information Regulations 2004 (EIR) applies where the latter does not.
 The coverage of the Environmental Information Regulations is greater than that of the Freedom of Information Act 2000.
 EIR 2004 implements the European Council Directive 2003/4/CE on public access to environmental information in the UK.
 The Directive in turn has at its source the Aarus Convention.
 The main objective of the regulations is encapsulated in Regulation 4 of the EIR which requires the relevant data holder to engage in a proactive exercise to make the information available for inspection by "electronic means" which inevitably requires the data to be made publicly available online or via an electronic device such as a computer and or a computer terminal.
 A principal obligation placed on holders of Environmental Information is public electronic dissemination.
 Environmental information includes information about air, water, sea, beaches, soil, flora, fauna, energy, noise, waste and emissions.
 Environmental Information also includes information about decisions, policies and activities that affect the environment.

-Thus, Under a CJEU ruling, The Wellcome Trust, its subsidiary Premier Marinas and SHT, as well as the SHT's CIC, at least by virtue of their Sovereign Harbour-related involvement, all now all qualify as public authorities even through in another context they may be private companies.
+Thus, Under a CJEU ruling, The Wellcome Trust, its subsidiary Premier Marinas and SHT, as well as the SHT's CIC, by virtue of their Sovereign Harbour-related involvement, must all now all now be deemed public authorities (even through in another context they may be private companies).
 Equally, the Environmental Authority, Eastbourne Borough Council and East Sussex County Council also qualify.
-The Information Commissioner under the EIR 2004 Act is responsible for dealing with complaints related to EIR.
+The Sovereign Harbour Residents Association may also be in that group The Information Commissioner under the EIR 2004 Act is responsible for dealing with complaints related to EIR.

-1. This will be a better place once the following wrongs in (3) below are righted by The Wellcome Trust, see https://wellcome.ac.uk/About-us/, the beneficial owner of Sovereign Harbour
+1. This will be a better place once the following wrongs in (3) below are righted by The Wellcome Trust, see https://wellcome.ac.uk/About-us/.

 Presently, due to the following, in terms of real value for money in overall expenditure for management fees, council taxes, Estate Rent charge, beaches concerns and more, it offers limited investment value and 4/10 in value for money.
 All who live here as owners or long-leaseholders incur the following.
 Some are distinctly unusual and likely to some unpalatable.
 Overall, they mean presently that Sovereign Harbour advantages are outweighed by its disadvantages.